floooh/oryol/BUILD.md

 ```

 ### emscripten ###
-To build and run the Triangle sample for emscripten:
+To build and run the Triangle sample for emscripten (NOTE: you also
+need node.js and Java runtime installation):

 ```
 > cd ~/oryol
+> ./oryol setup emscripten
 > ./oryol build emscripten-make-release
 [this should run cmake and compile the samples]
 > cd bin/emsc